dalamilla/ansible-roles/Mariadb/README.md

 Creating databases:

-DB dict with fields "name" and default values are "encoding" = utf8 and "state" = present .
+DB dict with fields "name" and default values are "encoding" = utf8 and "state" = present.

 ```yaml
 mariadb_databases: